December 18, 2012

 Preheat oven to 375'.

 Put both packages of Cream Cheese into a bowl, to soften while cooking bacon.
 Cook the bacon till crispy, pat oil off with Paper Towels.
 Crumble or tear bacon into small pieces.
 Add crumbled bacon to the cream cheese & mix thoroughly with spoon.
-I added some seasoning to the cream cheese as well.
+I added some seasoning to the cream cheese as well, that's optional.

 *you don't need to worry about cheese sticking out slight from sides, the dough will poof up slightly around it.